udecode/dotai/README.md

 ## Note

 This system is designed for AI consumption.
-Entries should prioritize precision and relevance over human readability.
+Entries should prioritize precision and relevance over human readability